 - Mr Adam Stenning, Head of Computer Science

-Ms Deborah Kirk joins LEH Foshan as Head of Mathematics.
-She graduated from the University of Exeter with a Mathematics degree and since then, Ms Kirk has taught Maths for over 30 years around the world in top international schools, including Columbia, Barcelona, Dubai and Bangkok.
+Mrs Deborah Kirk joins LEH Foshan as Head of Mathematics & Computer Science Faculty.
+She graduated from the University of Exeter with a Mathematics degree and since then, Mrs Kirk has taught Maths for over 30 years around the world in top international schools, including Bogota (Colombia), Barcelona, Dubai and Bangkok.
 Most recently, she was teaching in the UK where she was not only teaching Maths, but also a Sixth Form Tutor supporting pre-university preparation as well as an A-Level Examiner.

 "I want students to see how they can use maths to build creativity and critical thinking skills.
 I will encourage my students to go on Mathematic trips such as joining competitions such as SEAMC and the UK's Maths Feast.
 I am looking forward to meeting LEH Foshan students very shortly!"

-Martin Kirk joins LEH Foshan as the Head of Science.
+Dr Martin Kirk joins LEH Foshan as the Head of Science & Technology Faculty.
 Previously Dr Kirk was in the UK teaching IGCSE and A Level Chemistry, and he has also taught Science in British international schools around the world including in Thailand, Dubai and Spain.

 Dr Kirk had coached rugby and cricket sports teams and led students through the Duke of Edinburgh Awards.
 He has a Bachelor of Science in Chemistry and a PhD in Inorganic Chemistry, both from the University of Leeds.

 "I am keen to start teaching and getting to know the students at LEH Foshan.
 Science is a fascinating subject and I hope to inspire all our students to be curious, to explore and continue learning.
 At the same, I am excited to learn more about China and the wonderful things it has to offer."